dykang/neurallanguage-notes/README.md

-# neurallanguage-notes
+# neural language notes
-Simple notes and comments on papers about neural language learning from arxiv, ACL, EMNLP, NAACLE, etc. Originally, this is inspired by [Denny Britz's notes](https://github.com/dennybritz/deeplearning-papernotes).
+Simple notes and comments on papers about neural language learning from arxiv, ACL, EMNLP, NAACL, etc. Originally, this is inspired by [Denny Britz's notes](https://github.com/dennybritz/deeplearning-papernotes).

 #### TODO
 - Pointing the Unknown Words